kasulani/go-fundi/README.md

       - name: cmd
       - name: internal
 ```

 When you execute the command below, you will only have directories created without any files.

 ```bash
 $ fundi generate -f /path/to/yaml/file.yaml
 ```

 **Generate only the project files:**

-Edit the `example yaml file` and remove the templates from the configuration file.
+Edit the `example yaml configuration file` and remove the templates from the configuration file.

 ```yaml
 metadata:
   output: "."